Phonics Screening Check

 When will the Phonics Screening Check take place?

 In 2023/24 the check will take place during the week commencing Monday 10th June 2024

 How does the check work?

 Your child will sit with a familiar teacher and will be asked to read 40 words aloud.
-The test normally takes a few minutes.
 If your child is struggling, the teacher will stop the check.
 The check is carefully designed not to be stressful for your child.

-The check consists of a list of 40 words, half real words and half nonsense (alien words) words, the alien words will be shown to your child with a picture of an alien.
+The check consists of a list of 40 words, half real words and half nonsense (alien words).
+The alien words will be shown to your child with a picture of an alien.
 This not only makes the check a bit more fun, but provides the children with a context for the nonsense word (alien words) which is independent of any existing vocabulary they may have.

 Non-words are important to include as they can’t be read using their vocabulary or from memory; they have to use their decoding skills.
 This is a fair way to assess all children’s ability to decode.